camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 :::info Optional service

 If you don't want to use the Amazon RDS Aurora managed service for PostgreSQL, you can skip this section.
-However, please note that you may need to adjust the following instructions to remove references to it.
+However, note that you may need to adjust the following instructions to remove references to it.

 If you choose not to use this service, you'll need to either provide a managed PostgreSQL service or use the internal deployment by the Camunda Helm chart in Kubernetes.